apwan/OSProject/proj3/README.md

 5.test: restart server before basic insert, delete and update.
 6.test: restart server before concurrent insert, delete and update.
-7.test: test backup function, focus on backup server 8.test: try to get some record which does not exists, sequencially and concurrently 9.test: restart server after sequenceial and concurrent insert, delete and update.
+7.test: test backup function, focus on backup server 8.test: try to get some records which does not exists, sequencially and concurrently 9.test: restart server after sequenceial and concurrent insert, delete and update.

 ## Implementations

 1. Synchonization